gnolang/tx-indexer/README.md

-Returns the supply of a tracked denomination at a recent chain height, split by spendability: how much of it exists (`total`), how much of that is held by vesting accounts under a schedule that has not vested yet (`locked`), and the difference (`spendable`) — the figure data aggregators call the circulating supply.
+Returns the supply of a tracked denomination at a recent chain height, split by spendability: how much of it exists (`total`), how much of that is held by vesting accounts under a schedule that has not vested yet (`locked`), and the difference (`spendable`), which is what data aggregators call the circulating supply.

-- **Params**: `denom` — a tracked denomination, e.g. `ugnot`
+- **Params**: `denom`, a tracked denomination, e.g. `ugnot`
 - **Response**: `{ denom, height, total, spendable, locked }`, amounts as strings

-The figures are served from a background snapshot the indexer refreshes on its own schedule (every 10 seconds), so requests never reach the chain and a request cannot amplify into node load.
-The snapshot is bounded to the `--supply-denoms` flag (default `ugnot`): the total comes from the chain's per-denom supply counter, and the locked portion is computed from the vesting schedules in the chain genesis — vesting accounts are created only at genesis, and schedules are immutable — evaluated at the snapshot's block time and clamped to the balance each account actually holds.
-Every figure in one snapshot was read at the same height, in one batched query.
-A failed refresh keeps the last good snapshot serving.
+The figures come from a background snapshot the indexer refreshes on its own schedule (every 10 seconds), so requests never reach the chain.
+The snapshot covers only the denoms listed in `--supply-denoms` (default `ugnot`): the total is read from the chain's per-denom supply counter, and the locked portion is computed from the vesting schedules in the chain genesis, evaluated at the snapshot's block time and clamped to the balance each account actually holds.
+All figures in a snapshot were read at the same height, in one batched query.
+If a refresh fails, the last good snapshot keeps serving.

 Example request: